 Due to the corona crisis, we receive questions about the current U.S. travel restrictions as well as about the quarantine and COVID-19 regulations that apply upon entry and within the United States.
 We therefore provide general information regarding quarantine in the U.S. and also refer to the current COVID-19 / quarantine regulations of all U.S. states.

-With the fall of the Travel Ban, travel to the U.S. can once again take place since November 8, 2021, albeit under strict hygiene guidelines.
+With the fall of the Travel Ban, travel to the U.S. can once again take place for many nations since November 8, 2021, albeit under strict hygiene guidelines.

 The new regulation largely lifts the regulations for foreign travelers from certain countries that had been established until then and instead introduces a uniform global regulation.